aionescu/boros/README.md

 ### First-Class Comments

-`boros`  comments are delimited by `{-` and `-}`.
-Currently, there's no support for line comments or nested comments.

 In `boros`, comments *are interpreted as part of the source code*.
 (Can't get more first-class than that, right?)

-Furthermore, `boros` scripts have access to a value called `comments`, which contains the list of all comments in the source file.
+Furthermore, all comments are accessible (in text form) from within `boros` scripts via a *mutable* global list called `comments`.

-The script can modify this list, and when the script finishes, the comments *are replaced with the new values from the `comments` list*, and *the script is re-run*.
-This continues until either the script stops modifying the comments, or calls the `halt ()` function.
+When the script terminates, the comments *are replaced with the new strings from the `comments` list*, and *the script is re-run*.
+This continues until either the script stops modifying the comments, explicitly calls the `halt ()` function, or an exception is thrown.

 A good example of this can be found in the [Fibonacci](Examples/Fibonacci.brs) example.

+Comments are delimited by `{-` and `-}`.
+Currently, there's no support for line comments or nested comments.

+Scripts can also have a shebang (`#!`) on the first line, which is ignored by the interpreter, and is not accessible from within the script.

 ### Other bits of syntax